Funniest (And Pettiest) ‘My Plans Vs. 2020’ Memes

 ❮

-One of the few things keeping us together during these stressfully uncertain times is the internet that continues to bless us with hilarious memes that continued with the viral ‘My Plans vs. 2020’ wave currently blowing up social media.
+One of the few things keeping us together during these stressfully uncertain times is the internet that continues to bless us with essential memes like our latest viral obsession where pre-rona plans are compared to post-rona plans with a hilarious splash of nostalgia.

 At this point, it’s safe to say 2020 is a complete flop while reigning as the biggest (and spiciest) dumpster fire of our lifetime with no signs of even slightly getting better.